M-AbubakarNadeem/Near-Real-Time-Data-Warehouse-Using-HybridJoin/README.md

 ### The Problem

 Traditional ETL systems work in **batch mode**:
-•	Data is collected over long periods
+- Data is collected over long periods
-•	Processing happens at scheduled intervals
+- Processing happens at scheduled interval
-•	Analytics are delayed
+- Analytics are delayed

 This delay prevents organizations from reacting quickly to changing business conditions.

 ### Why HYBRIDJOIN?

-•	Transactional data arrives as a **stream**
+- Transactional data arrives as a **stream**
-•	Master data is **large and disk-resident**
+- Master data is **large and disk-resident**
-•	Loading all master data into memory is inefficient
+- Loading all master data into memory is inefficien
-•	Naive joins do not scale for real-time analytics
+- Naive joins do not scale for real-time analytics

 HYBRIDJOIN solves this by:
-•	Incrementally processing streaming data
+- Incrementally processing streaming data
-•	Efficiently accessing only required master data
+- Efficiently accessing only required master dat
-•	Producing joined results continuously
+- Producing joined results continuously

 This enables **near-real-time decision-making**.